scientific-python/blog.scientific-python.org/content/posts/networkx/vf2pp/graph-iso-vf2pp/index.md

 ## Optimizations

-The achieved boost is due to some key improvements and optimizations, and more specifically:
+The achieved boost is due to some key improvements and optimizations, specifically:

 - **Optimal node ordering**, which avoids following unfruitful branches that will result in infeasible states.
 We make sure that the nodes that have the biggest possibility to match are accessed first.
 - **Implementation in a non-recursive manner**, which saves both time and space.